Computer Science

-Intent: Computer Science is the fastest developing subject on the planet, and the applications of it permeate western society to a very large extent.
-The aim of the Computer Science department is to develop pupil’s concepts and skills so that they may choose Computer Science as an option or have sufficient skill to be support their examination subjects and make a start to their working life.
+Computer Science is the fastest developing subject on the planet, and the applications of it permeate the society to a very large extent.
+The aim of the Computer Science department is to develop pupil’s concepts and skills so that they may choose Computer Science as an option or have sufficient skill to support their examination subjects and make a start to their working life.
 We have a varied curriculum that allows us to develop and build on pupil’s skills and concepts learned through education and their everyday use of Computers.

 Our curriculum is designed to teach our pupils essential skills, for these skills to be re-enforced and for the pupils to be able to make independent progress and facilitate projects which they may engage with outside school.
 In Key Stage 3, we have worked hard to ensure that a wide range of software, concepts and skills are explored through each year.
 We aim to provide a foundation of software skills which pupils can use in their GCSE subjects.